le-labo-yergeau/Coding-club-Compute_Canada/README.md

-# Coding Club - Submiting RScripts as jobs to Compute Canada clusters
+# Coding Club - Submitting RScripts as jobs to Compute Canada clusters
 Workshop materials for submitting RScript jobs to Compute Canada

 In this workshop I will guide participants through the following objectives: